gabrieloanca/gmxtools/README.md

-   gmx2qfep.py     - writes outputs from 'gmx energy' into qfep5_gmx format gmx4evb.py      - builds topologies, one for each FEP frame qfep5_gmx       - Q5 mapping to extract the EVB profile (fortran code) qstats.py       - perfores statistics on qfep5_gmx output poly_data.py    - smoothen qfep5_gmx generated profiles by a 6th degree polynomial function
+   gmx2qfep.py     - writes outputs from 'gmx energy' into qfep5_gmx format gmx4evb.py      - builds topologies, one for each FEP frame qfep5_gmx       - Q5 mapping to extract the EVB profile (fortran code) qstats.py       - extracts the mean and the standard deviation from qfep5_gmx output files poly_data.py    - smoothens qfep5_gmx EVB generated data by a 6th degree polynomial function

+To obtain help for any of the above tools, type <tool> -h (e.g., gmx4evb.py -h)